jrminter/monte-carlo-simulations/README.md

 the DTSA simulations at two thickness values, including the python (actually jython) script to run the simulation.

+2. Developing python scripts for DTSA-II analyses  makes them more reproducible.
+There information in the [dtsa2](./dtsa2/dtsa2.md) folder.

 ## Useful resources